Open a direct line of communication with your home produce.

 - Measurements are done in less than a minute, including filling and cleaning

-- App for download on smartphones with operating system Android 4.3 and higher or or iOS 7.0 and higher.
+- App for download on smartphones with operating system Android 4.4 - 9.0 or iOS 13.0 and higher.

 - Data exchange between EasyDens and your Smartphone via Bluetooth Low Energy